OpenStuder/OpenStuder.github.io/drivers.md

 > [!Tip]
 > If you connect to the Xcom-485i bus converter directly without other devices on the same RS485 bus, leave this at the default.

+##### forceSlowEnumeration

+The Xcom485i device access driver supports fast device enumeration using Modbus registers that are only present on newer versions of the Xcom-485i bus converter.
+Normally the driver detects if fast enumeration is not present and uses the slow enumeration mechanism as fallback.
+Should that fallback mechanism not work correctly, you can use disable the fast enumeration functionality using this configuration parameter.

+The **optional** parameter can be either `true` or `false` and defaults to `false`.

 #### Example

 ```ini